 Creating tooling and getting your machine to output a good final piece, that is up to you.
 You may need to brush up on how to create toolpaths, have someone else create the tooling for you or contact the reseller or manufacturer of the software for help.
 We will, over time, try to create a FAQ on this to help you but seeing as machining software is all different and every machine works different it would be impossible to foresee every situation.

-We will focus our tutorials on two of the most used software packages out there: ArtCAM and Aspire.
-That does not mean that you can not use our models in other packages.
+The videos we will be posting will focus on our projects being used in Vectric's Aspire software.
+That does not mean that you can't use our models in other packages.
 Below is a list of the file types offered and what software you can use them with.
 This is not a complete list but should help.

 .3dclip - Aspire v3.5 or later - If you have an older version please select the STL version and use the import feature.

 .png - Grayscale bitmap files for use in software like CarveWright or other software that can create a bas-relief model from a grayscale image.